Senseki Line: History

 The Miyagi Electric Railway opened the line in sections between 1925 and 1928.
 Individual opening dates are given in the timeline section below.
 The Rikuzen-Haranomachi to Nishi-Shiogama section was double-tracked between 1968 and 1969, and extended to Higashi-Shiogama in 1981.

 In 2000, the surface section between Rikuzen-Haranomachi and Sendai was replaced by a double-track underground line, with a new section to Aoba-dori to connect to the Sendai subway.

-Parts of the line were extensively damaged by the 2011 Tohoku earthquake and tsunami, and whilst service was restored on the majority of the line by March 2012, the Takagimachi – Rikuzen-Ono section was returned to service on 30 May 2015.
+On 26 March 2016, a new station, Ishinomakiayumino Station, located between Rikuzen-Akai and Hebita, was opened.